Program/Project Management

 Implement Rearchitecture - Migrating Vindica offerings from datacenters to AWS

-Vindicia processes millions of credit card transaction for various events, including highly public sporting events where the transactions per minute can be staggering.
+Problem: Vindicia processes millions of credit card transaction for various events, including highly public sporting events where the transactions per minute can be staggering.
 On-prem datacenters drastically limited how quickly we could scale up for large events.

 A rearchitected system needed to be built.
 We used standard scrum methodology.